shubhammahawar/System-Design/Distribute 6M burger.md

 d.
 If we have a incremental counter then we will need a cordination between distributed counter, aggregator & total count.

 e.
-Instead we will be having a 6 decremented counter with initially 1M each - and once the counter is finisded we will go for another counter and check if it has some capacity
+Instead we will be having a 6 decremented counter with initially 1M each - and once the counter is finisded we will go for another counter and check if it has some capacity.

-f.
+f. we can use a distributed system manager such as Zookeeper which can provide distributed synchronization.
+Zookeeper can maintain multiple ranges for our servers.

+Once a server reaches its maximum range Zookeeper will assign an unused counter range to the new server.
+This approach can guarantee non-duplicate and collision-resistant URLs.
+Also, we can run multiple instances of Zookeeper to remove the single point of failure.

+g.
 We actually might not need Cache here, because we don't know if there is any specific user will try to raise request again or not.

-g.
+h.
 We can easily store 6M record in main DB

-h.
+i.
 We will be having a round robin Load Balancer between Burger service and API Service

 **Monitoring Service :**